-What is a Time Frame?
-How to Choose the Right Time Frame for Your Trading Strategy
+What Is Time Frame?
+How To Choose The Right Crypto Chart Frame

 1. What is a Time Frame in Trading?